JV-conseil/jekyll-theme-deepdive/writing.md

 so that browsers can calculate the layout before the images are loaded.
 Combining this with the `loading="lazy"` attribute allows modern browsers to load the images just-in-time as the users scrolls.

-Previous versions of Hydejack shipped with a custom JavaScript-based lazy loading solution, but it has been removed in v9 in favor of this more standards-based approach.
+Previous versions of DeepDive shipped with a custom JavaScript-based lazy loading solution, but it has been removed in v9 in favor of this more standards-based approach.
 {:.note}